 After the noise in the data has been managed, we can begin to identify the disease-specific events and label them appropriately.
 The good data approach requires that events are accurately labeled so that valid endpoints can be defined.

-Typically, big data tuned AI can produce a receiver operator characteristic (ROC) of 0.8 or around 80% accuracy to balance between True Positive and False Positive rates.
-With Human Augmented AI we tune our AI and algorithms to increase both the True positive and False positive rate so we can improve ROC and accuracy, which is essential for good data.
+Typically, big data-tuned AI can produce a receiver operator characteristic (ROC) of 0.8 or around 80% accuracy to balance between True Positive and False Positive rates.
+With Human Augmented AI, we tune our AI and algorithms to increase both the True positive and False positive rate to improve ROC and accuracy, which is essential for good data.
 An expert human reviewer is then able to quickly review all events and remove false positives.
-VivoSense® gets the process done very quickly, reducing the human review of 24 hours of data to a matter of minutes, and ensuring high-quality data is used for digital biomarker development.
+VivoSense® gets the process done very quickly, reducing the human review of 24 hours of data to a matter of minutes and ensuring high-quality data is used for digital biomarker development.
 The result facilitates:

 - Improved accuracy